eic/Singularity/README.md

-# Singularity container for sPHENIX and EIC-sPHENIX
+# Singularity container for EIC Fun4All

-Singularity container for sPHENIX and EIC-sPHENIX allow collaborators to run sPHENIX RCF/SDCC environment with the nightly builds on your local computers or on external high-performance computing clusters.
+Singularity container for EIC Fun4All allows any user to run the EIC RCF/SDCC environment with the nightly builds on your local computers or on external high-performance computing clusters.

 This repository is part of [the software tutorial](https://eic-detector.github.io/tutorials_landing_page.html), in particular for users offsite to [the BNL RACF computer center](https://www.racf.bnl.gov/).
 This repository includes the instruction and local update macro for this Singularity container, which ensures binary reproducible simulation and reconstruction.